 Co-Founder and Principal

-Lesaux is Chair of the Board of Early Education and Care in Massachusetts and has served on a number of federal committees focused on child health and well-being, including the U.S. Department of Education’s Reading First Advisory Committee and the Institute of Medicine and National Research Council’s Committee on the Science of Children Birth to Age 8.
+Nonie K. Lesaux is Roy E. Larsen Professor of Education and Human Development at the Harvard Graduate School of Education.
+Lesaux’s research and professional work focuses on promoting the language and literacy skills of today’s children from diverse linguistic, cultural and economic backgrounds.
+Lesaux is the lead author of four books for literacy leaders and educators, and a widely circulated state literacy report, Turning the Page: Refocusing Massachusetts for Reading Success, that forms the basis for state legislation.
+Lesaux is currently Chair of the Board of Early Education and Care in Massachusetts and has served on a number of federal committees focused on child health and well-being, including the Institute of Medicine and National Research Council’s Committee on the Science of Children Birth to Age 8.
 She is a recipient of the Presidential Early Career Award for Scientists and Engineers, the highest honor given by the U.S. government to young independent researchers.
 A native of Canada, Lesaux earned her doctorate in educational psychology and special education from the University of British Columbia.

 Co-Founder and Executive Director